-OPEN 10am – 5pm each day.
-Adults £6.00 Children under 16 £2.00 – Under 5 years go FREE.
+Adults £7.00 Children under 16 £2.00.
 No concessions.
 FREE CAR PARKING

 Layouts featured in this year’s Model Railways plus event

 Broke Brick Mountain -G scale.
 A mining/logging town in the American mid-west – back again by popular demand.
-Cuttinglye Wharf – scale/gauge 0-16.5, set in the 1930’s with all buildings built from scratch.

 Priory Lane 16mm scale – featuring live steam along with battery-powered diesels.

-Lookout Mountain N gauge American.
-A fictitious rail road set in the coal district of the Appalachian Mountains.
 Aldingbourne Central – 00 scale 16.5mm gauge.
 Have-a-go fun for young and old!